Rapha149/ArmorStandEditor/README.md

 ## Commands

 The only command of the plugin is `/asereload`.
-You can use to reload the config and messages of the plugin without having to restart/reload your server.
+You can use it to reload the config and messages of the plugin without having to restart/reload your server.

 ## Permissions